omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 #### Key Observations

 #### Overall Range:
 This time series visualization reveals several vital patterns in user activity over time.
-Monthly events fluctuate significantly, ranging from 1000 to 22,000 events per day.
-This substantial variation suggests user activity is influenced by multiple daily changes.
+Monthly events fluctuate significantly, ranging from 1000 to 22,000 events.
+This substantial variation suggests user activity is influenced by monthly changes.

 #### Trend Analysis:
 The latter part of the series (August-September) shows more pronounced fluctuations compared to earlier months.
 The final data point shows a significant drop to around 1000 events, which might indicate a recent change in user behavior or potential data collection issues.

 #### Potential Outliers:
-Several days show unusually high spikes (over 20,000 events) that stand out from the general pattern.
+The later part of July shows unusually high spikes (over 20,000 events) that stand out from the general pattern.
 These could represent special events, marketing campaigns or system anomalies.

 ### Implications:
 #### Recent Drop Investigation: